 Congratulations!
 You’ve successfully taken all the required steps to build a bulletproof cross-company integration.
 You worked hard to plan, transition, and execute your cross-company integration.
 You selected the right KPIs, and all measurements indicate you have reached your goals.

-Your cross-company integration has helped reduce inventory, reduce costs, reduced incident response time, allowed your DevOps teams to become more productive, and have increased your overall ROI.
+Your cross-company integration has helped reduce inventory, reduce costs, reduced incident response time, allowed your DevOps teams to become more productive, and has increased your overall ROI.

 You all deserve to take a little time to celebrate your success.
 Take your team for a latte at your favorite café or go all out and enjoy a night on the town.
 You’ve earned it!